nfowler50/DataScience/README.md

 # DataScience
 This is a collection of my work in data science

+## Projects ##
+These are projects from Kaggle, Analytics Vidhya, and other similar sources

+    Black Friday
+    Handwritten Digits (MNIST)
+    BostonHousing
+    Titanic
+    LoanPrediction
+    Iris: the basic iris dataset
+    ActivityRecognition
+    BigMartSales

 ## DataScienceFromScratch ##

   Completed with the text "Data Science from Scratch" by Joel Grus